afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

 slug: shoe-factory-build-software
 ---

-Luna has a small shoe factory.
-Yeah, that's Luna.
+Ron has a small shoe factory.
+Yeah, that's Ron.
 And she's quite good at it, I must say.
 An excellent small shoe factory manager.

-Over time, Luna came to the conclusion that he could measure the factory *productivity*.
+Over time, Ron came to the conclusion that he could measure the factory *productivity*.
 It's merely the **number of shoes produced by a unit of time**.

 If you would make 10 shoes a day and now you produce 15, well, you go faster.